 The extension of 18th Street from Adams Street to Lake Street.

-The extension of Frontier Road from Plum Creek Parkway to Adams Street.
+The extension of Frontier Road from Adams Street to Wal-Mart Development.
 The extension of 20th Street from Erie Street to Airport Road.
 The extension of Independence Street from north of 15th Street to 20th Street.